Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 He said, No, I wasn't, I really saw so much that had to get done.
 An associate of mine, he really liked the idea.
 He kept bugging me.
 The next three days, he would say, hey, why not?
 We can make time for it.

-So I finally said, Okay, okay.
+I finally said, Okay, okay.
 And we took 10 minutes at the beginning of our meeting, just to give people a chance to express gratitude, before we got into all of the hard stuff.

 He said, now, Marshall, we're up to 20 minutes.
 We found that **when we take that much time to stop and slow down and celebrate what's being done, how it's enriching our lives, we find that even then when we get into the hard stuff, it is so much more productive**.

-So while we're on this subject of gratitude, I would like to express my deep gratitude that you have taken this time to hear what I've had to offer.
+While we're on this subject of gratitude, I would like to express my deep gratitude that you have taken this time to hear what I've had to offer.

 I've been offering you that which is very precious in my life, and it's quite a gift that you have given me your presence to receive this.

 1:02:33
-And I hope that these sessions have strengthened your awareness of the preciousness of connection.
+I hope that these sessions have strengthened your awareness of the preciousness of connection.
 It is possible for us at any time with any person.
 A precious connection that I like, is described beautifully for me in the following song

 #### and the song is Revelation